audrey35/plant-care/README.md

 1. Add MONGODB_URI to config vars in Heroku.

 ## Step 3.
-Add Navigation
+Add Navigation and Design

 1. Add Material UI
-2. Add navigation to forum page
+2. Add navigation and design to forum, home, login, register

-## Step 4.
-Add design
+3. Add navigation and design to comment, post

 # Changes to codebase before finalizing